strimzi/proposals/076-decouple-ca-management-from-end-entity-certificate-management.md

 5. CruiseControlReconciler
 6. KafkaExporterReconciler

-Currently, as part of a reconciliation loop, the CaReconciler handles three things:
+Currently, as part of a reconciliation loop, the CaReconciler handles four things:
-1. Verifying the Cluster CA and Client CA Kubernetes Secrets.
+1. Verifying the Cluster CA (and Client CA) Kubernetes Secrets.
 For each CA:
-   1. If Strimzi is managing the CA it either creates or renews the CA certificate and key and stores them in the Kubernetes Secrets listed above
+   1. If Strimzi is managing the CA it either creates or renews the CA certificate and key and stores them in the Kubernetes Secrets listed above.
-   2. If Strimzi is **not** managing the CA it checks that the Kubernetes Secrets for the CA certificate and private key are present in the cluster
+   2. If Strimzi is **not** managing the CA, it checks that the Kubernetes Secrets for the CA certificate and private key are present in the cluster.
-2. Reconciles the <CLUSTER_NAME>-cluster-operator-certs Kubernetes Secret used by the cluster operator's Admin client when connecting to Kafka and ZooKeeper
+2. Reconciles the <CLUSTER_NAME>-cluster-operator-certs Kubernetes Secret used by the cluster operator's Admin client when connecting to Kafka and ZooKeeper.
-   1. This only occurs if all pods in the cluster have the correct strimzi.io/cluster-ca-key-generation annotation, meaning the Cluster CA certificate that is being put into the Kubernetes Secret is already trusted by all components
+   1. This only occurs if all pods in the cluster have the correct strimzi.io/cluster-ca-key-generation annotation, meaning the Cluster CA certificate that is being used to sign the certificate that will be put into the Kubernetes Secret is already trusted by all components.
 3. Maybe triggering a rolling update of the ZooKeeper and Kafka nodes to trust a new Cluster CA certificate.
 This only happens if either:
    1. The Cluster CA key got replaced during the current reconciliation, or
-   2. Some pods do not trust the latest Cluster CA certificate, which implies the operator previously updated the Cluster CA key and a rolling update was started during a previous reconciliation, but it was not completed
+   2. One or more Kubernetes Pods have the wrong strimzi.io/cluster-ca-key-generation annotation, meaning they do not trust the latest Cluster CA certificate.
+      This is only expected to occur if the operator previously updated the Cluster CA key and a rolling update was started during a previous reconciliation, but it was not completed.
+4. Maybe deleting an old CA certificate if it is not longer used
+   1. This only occurs if all pods in the cluster have the correct strimzi.io/cluster-ca-cert-generation annotation, meaning all the component certificates have been signed by the latest Cluster CA certificate.

 ZooKeeperReconciler and KafkaReconciler classes:
 1. Generate the certificates they will present to clients and store them in the Kubernetes Secrets listed above, with the cluster-ca-cert-generation (and clients-ca-cert-generation for Kafka) annotation set to the current value passed in with the Cluster CA (and Clients CA).
+2. Create/update the StrimziPodSet used for the nodes in the cluster and add the following annotations:
+   1. cluster-ca-cert-generation set to the current values passed in with the Cluster CA.
-2. Create the pods for the cluster and add the cluster-ca-cert-generation and cluster-ca-key-generation annotations, set to the current values passed in with the Cluster CA.
+   2. cluster-ca-key-generation set to the current values passed in with the Cluster CA.
+   3. server-cert-hash set to the full SHA1-hash of the certificate that was generated.

 EntityOperatorReconciler, CruiseControlReconciler and KafkaExporterReconciler generate the certificates they will use to authenticate with Kafka and ZooKeeper and store them in the Kubernetes Secrets listed above, with the cluster-ca-cert-generation set to the current value passed in with the Cluster CA.